 Description: In MOON MATH, a lunar landscape contains two moon mesas and a moon base.
 A small space transport delivers a numeral to one of the mesa tops.
 On the other mesa, numerals will materialize one by one.
 If the student presses a key when the two numerals correctly match, the large moon base in the center of the screen will glow and laser beams will zap both numerals.
-At the end of the game (nine correct responses), the moon base rises amidst a spectacular moon quake.
+At the end of the game (nine correct responses), a graphic/auditory reward is given.

+Skills:

-Skills: recognition of numerals matching of numerals
+recognition of numerals matching of numerals

-Teacher Options: the rate of presentation

-random or numerical order of presentation
+the rate of presentation Change Option: random or numerical order of presentation

-Objectives: 1. to recognize the numerals from 1 to 9

-2. to match numerals
+1. to recognize the numerals from 1 to 9 2. to match numerals